dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 5. In Developer settings:
    - Set **Debugger → ADB and DevTools**

-**The logo bugs will show in the status bar.**
+**The logo bug will show in the status bar.**
 After finish, plug into your computer and type:

 ```bash
 # Verify ADB detects your device
 adb devices
 ```

-If the adb can't detect your device, please use the new cable.
+**If the adb can't detect your device, please use the new cable.**

 ---